mwohlfender/R_overdispersion_cluster_size/README.md

 All R-scripts covering the processing of data and results.

 #### simulation study
+* `01_sim_setup.R` setting up the simulation study: define parameter combinations for which clusters of identical sequences shall be simulated
+* `02_sim_simulate_data_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)
+* `03_sim_estimate_parameters_model_one_parallel.R` estimation of parameters from simulated data (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### parameter estimation
+All R-scripts to estimate parameters from data from Switzerland, Denmark and Germany using the main (model one) or the alternative model (mdoel two).
+These files were run in parallel on the high performance computing cluster of the University of Bern, UBELIX.

 #### posterior predictive check
+* `01_ppc_model_one_setup.R` setting up the posterior predictive check: define parameter combinations for which clusters of identical sequences shall be simulated
+* `02_ppc_model_one_simulations_parallel.R` simulation of identical sequence clusters (run in parallel on the high performance computing cluster of the University of Bern, UBELIX)

 #### create plots
 All R-scripts covering the creation of figures.